mlaos1997/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  -DOM(Document Object Model is an object representation of the HTML elments of a webpage.

 2. What is an event?

+  -Events are the way users interact with web pages.

 3. What is an event listener?

+  -Any time there is some interaction by way of a mouse, keyboard, ect, the DOM creates and propagates an event object.

 4. Why would we convert a NodeList into an Array?

+  -We can use array methods

 5. What is a component?

+  -A component is a reusable piece of code that can be used to build elements sharing functionality and styling.

 ### Git Set up